The quote email

 What the client sees after signing

-After signing, the client sees a confirmation screen: “You’ve accepted this quote.
-[Your business name] will be in touch to schedule the work.”
-(Or a variation if you’re using the professional services flow.)
-They don’t receive a separate confirmation email at this point — their signed copy is accessible via the original quote link if they need to refer back to it.The invoice email
+After signing, the client sees a confirmation screen showing the accepted state of the quote.
+Their signed copy is accessible via the original quote link if they need to refer back to it — the link stays active permanently.The invoice email

 When you send an invoice (or when Clarely auto-sends one via the professional services flow), your client receives another email.
 Like the quote email, it appears to come from your business name — not from Clarely.
 The email is simple:- Your business name in the sender field and subject line